-The aggregate purchase price for these MOBs was preliminarily allocated to the assets and liabilities acquired consisting of tangible property and identified intangible assets, based on their respective fair values at acquisition as detailed in the table below.
-Substantially all of the intangible assets include the value of the in-place leases at the MOBs at the time of acquisition which will be amortized over the average remaining lease term of approximately 9.7 years.
+The aggregate purchase price for these MOBs was allocated to the assets and liabilities acquired consisting of tangible property and identified intangible assets, based on their respective fair values at acquisition as detailed in the table below.
+Substantially all of the intangible assets include the value of the inplace leases at the MOBs at the time of acquisition which will be amortized over the average remaining lease term of approximately 9.7 years at the time of acquisition.

-Land \$ 1,710
+Land \$1,710

 Buildings and improvements 4,440

 Intangible assets 1,050

 Deposit paid in 2013 (150)

-Net cash paid \$ 7,050
+Net cash paid \$7,050